 ADVERTISING

-From May 2023 to May 2024, the work was carried out by E-Netz Südhessen AG and accompanied archaeologically.
-The background was the well -known location of the formerly walled churchyard, which was used until the late 16th century, partly until the 18th century, as a cemetery.
-The company Spau GmbH took over the archaeological documentation on behalf of the E-Netz Südhessen, in coordination with the Lower Monument Protection Authority and Hessen Archeology in the State Office for the Preservation of Monuments.
+The work was carried out by e-netz Südhessen AG from May 2023 to May 2024 and was accompanied by archaeological monitoring.
+The project was prompted by the known location of the formerly walled churchyard, which was used as a cemetery until the late 16th century, and in some parts until the 18th century.
+The archaeological documentation was undertaken by SPAU GmbH on behalf of e-netz Südhessen, in coordination with the Lower Monument Protection Authority and hessenARCHÄOLOGIE at the State Office for Monument Preservation.

 Bone finds and traces of historical burials

-Meaning for city history and urban development
+Significance for urban history and urban development

-In the future, the city will continue to work together with Hessen Archeology and the respective builders to combine archaeological knowledge with urban planning measures.
+In the future, the city will continue to work together with hessenARCHÄOLOGIE and the respective developers to combine archaeological findings with urban planning measures in the best possible way.

 (Darmstadt - Red/PSD/Stip)